meynmd/lesion_classifier/README.md

 <br/>
 <br/>

-The following 3 models were trained on Binary XEntropy loss for 20 epochs, with ADAM, base LR = .0002 with 2 epoch warmup and cosine decay.
+The following 3 models were trained using Binary Cross Entropy loss for 20 epochs, with ADAM, base LR = .0002 with a 2 epoch warmup and cosine decay.
 Initialization from ImageNet pretrained parameters.
 Classifier layer initizlied with Xavier.
 <br/>

 ### Baseline ResNet18 without Data Augmentations